loli279/Sparkles/README.md

 3. Run the app:
    `npm run dev`

-**also: You need a API Key for Gemini, feel free to change it into a different AI model, though you will need to change the code**
+**Also: You need a API Key for Gemini, feel free to change it into a different AI model, though you will need to change the code.**